Resources

 Example of business efficiency:

-A business that generates $2 million dollars a year with 5 people on staff is less efficient than one that generates $3 million dollars with only 3 employees.
+A business that generates $2 million a year with 5 people on staff is less efficient than one that generates $3 million with only 3 employees.
 If both are profitable, which would you rather have?
 That’s where efficiency comes in.
-Efficient businesses generate more profits per employee than inefficient ones.
+Efficient businesses create more profits per employee than inefficient ones.

-Focusing on process optimisation means you’ll waste less time getting unnecessary things done.
-Also, if you are struggling with high costs, look at how you can cut costs without impacting your ability to serve customers.
+Focusing on process optimisation means you’ll waste less time on unnecessary tasks.
+Also, if you’re struggling with high costs, consider how to cut costs without affecting your ability to serve customers.
 Lastly, productivity isn’t just about getting more out of employees or giving them more time off work—it’s also about automating processes so they require less human involvement in general.

 What is process efficiency and effectiveness?